-Collaborative Law Regulation and Party Autonomy
+The Balance Between the Regulation of Collaborative Law and Party Autonomy

-The Uniform Collaborative Law Act is part of a trend that emphasizes client autonomy and "greater reliance on governance of lawyer-client relationship by contract."
+The Uniform Collaborative Law Act supports a trend that emphasizes client autonomy and "greater reliance on governance of lawyer-client relationship by contract."
 Schneyer, supra 50 ARIZ.
 L. REV. at 318.
 The act sets a standard minimum floor for collaborative law participation agreements to inform and protect prospective parties and make collaborative law easier to administer.
 Parties can add additional provisions to their agreements which are not inconsistent with the core features of collaborative law.

-The act's philosophy of informed consent and minimal standardized regulation enables parties and their collaborative lawyers to design a collaborative law process through contract that best satisfies their needs and economic circumstances.
-It is similar to the regulatory philosophy that animates the Uniform Arbitration Act and agreements to arbitrate disputes. ("[A]rbitration is a consensual process in which autonomy of the parties who enter into arbitration agreements should be given primary consideration, so long as their agreements conform to notions of fundamental fairness.
+The act's regulatory philosophy enables parties and their collaborative lawyers to design a collaborative law process through contract that best satisfies their needs and economic circumstances.
+It is similar to the regulatory philosophy that animates the Uniform Arbitration Act. ("[A]rbitration is a consensual process in which autonomy of the parties who enter into arbitration agreements should be given primary consideration, so long as their agreements conform to notions of fundamental fairness.
 This approach provides parties with the opportunity in most instances to shape the arbitration process to their own particular needs").
 UNIFORM ARBITRATION ACT Prefatory Note (2000).